Facing the Future:

 Thankfully, through the generosity of outside grants and commitments, we have already secured almost $1,000,000.
 We are actively seeking additional funding from government organizations and foundations to cover another $500,000.
 However, the final $500,000 must come from within--our members.
 It is up to us to protect and maintain the building that has served as our cultural home since 1888.

-Help Preserve Our Cultural Home
+Help Preserve Our Cultural Home for Future Generations!

 View drone footage of our building's façade: